-The following information is a summary of the first annual progress report received in 2007:
+The following information is a summary of the first annual progress report received :

 ABSTRACT: Graphitic Nano Onions LLC (GNO) has a process to produce Carbon Nano Onions in Chains (CNOC) that have a unique morphology.
 GNO sponsored an experimental study using the CNOC material to develop multifunctional polymer nanocomposite materials, especially electrically conductive polymers.
 Current experimentation demonstrated dramatically improved electrical conductivity after functionalization of the CNOC.
 The treatment was directed by GNO and the material was given to us for testing.
 This study demonstrated that new grades of CNOC with superior quality in terms of electrical conductivity and graphitic structure were developed.
 The material characterization results obtained in the study are discussed in detail in this report.
 The study also involved material processing and evaluation of the mechanical properties and electrical conductivity of nanocomposite materials produced by incorporating CNOC into different host materials including epoxy, polyurethane, and in continuing work in cement.

 Our report on this activity is brief since the analytical service provided to GNO became routine for both the GNO team and the University team.
 The GNO experts used the analytical data to adjust the synthesis of CNOC and to improve the manufacturing process.
 This University team has performed more than 250 analyses of CNOC material by using sophisticated techniques such as:

 Thermal Gravimetric Analysis (TGA),